Fourier-transform infrared spectroscopy

-Fourier-transform infrared spectroscopy (FTIR) is a technique used to obtain an infrared spectrum of absorption or emission of a solid, liquid, or gas.
-An FTIR spectrometer simultaneously collects high-resolution spectral data over a wide spectral range.
+Fourier transform infrared spectroscopy (FTIR) is a technique used to obtain an infrared spectrum of absorption or emission of a solid, liquid, or gas.
+An FTIR spectrometer collects high-resolution spectral data over a wide spectral range.
 This confers a significant advantage over a dispersive spectrometer, which measures intensity over a narrow range of wavelengths at a time.

-The term Fourier-transform infrared spectroscopy originates from the fact that a Fourier transform (a mathematical process) is required to convert the raw data into the actual spectrum.
+The term Fourier transform infrared spectroscopy originates from the fact that a Fourier transform (a mathematical process) is required to convert the raw data into the actual spectrum.